thommaughan/sharkcafecam/camera_tag/electrical/README.md

 | Direct wire uSD connect        | Micro SD card connector         | Pins for soldering MicroSD card on.     | J9  | N/A  |
 | USB-MICROB 5v                | Data transfer and power with computer         | J6     | Micro USB connector port  | N/A  |

- ### *For information on how to communicate with the board and each sensor, check out the software section*
+ ### *For information on how to communicate with the board and each sensor, check out the software section.*